-Prince Albert, SK – The Prince Albert Raiders held their Annual General Meeting in the Ches Leach Lounge in the Art Hauser Centre on Thursday night.
+The Prince Albert Raiders held their Annual General Meeting on Wednesday night in the Ches Leach Lounge at the Art Hauser Centre.

 The club announced a profit of $152,191 over the 2021-22 fiscal year.
 That’s an increase of more than $125,000 from the 2020-21 fiscal year, which took a large hit due to the pandemic.

 From the start of the regular season, the Raiders saw a large number of ticket sales, with the primary reason being it was the first time that the team had played at the Art Hauser Centre since March 6th, 2020.
 The organization also saw a large uptick in promotions, fundraising, and advertising thanks to the ability to host events inside of the rink.

 The 2021-22 season ended with the Raiders clinching the eighth and final playoff spot in the Eastern Conference with a 28-35-4-1 record, and were tested with the difficult task of facing the top seeded Winnipeg ICE in the first round, ultimately losing in five games.